AntoniosFl/SQL-Nanodegree-Program/Project-No1-Deforestation-Exploration/README.md

 The report has five sections that you will need to complete:

-  1 .Global Situation
+  1. Global Situation
-  2 .Regional Outlook
+  2. Regional Outlook
-  3 .Country-Level Detail
+  3. Country-Level Detail
-  4 .Recommendations
+  4. Recommendations
-  5 .Appendix: SQL queries used
+  5. Appendix: SQL queries used

 ## 1. GLOBAL SITUATION ##